c0dedbear/M4Bot-support/privacy.md

 ## 6. Contact

-If you have any questions about this Privacy Policy, please contact us through the Mac App Store support page.
+If you have any questions about this Privacy Policy, please contact us at codedbear@icloud.com or through the Mac App Store support page.

 ---